The Consequences of Oral Bacteria and Gum Disease Go Far Beyond the Mouth

 Joint and Musculoskeletal Health: Rheumatoid arthritis is a chronic inflammatory condition.
 In a recent meta-analysis of 21 separate studies, there was a significantly increased risk of periodontitis in people with RA compared to healthy controls (relative risk: 1.13; 95% CI: 1.04, 1.23; p = 0.006; N = 153,277)25.
 The most prevalent pathogens found were P.g. and F.n.
 Importantly, the infection and the antibodies against these bacteria are typically found before the onset of symptoms26.
 The good news is that therapeutic reduction of bacterial load, as determined by molecular tests such as MyPerioPath®, may reduce symptoms and improve the prognosis of the arthritis27.

-Dementia and Brain Health: Recent medical studies point to poor oral health, and high levels of the bacteria in our gums with the increased risk to develop Alzheimer’s and other types of dementia.
-Additionally, the direct effects of those oral bacteria to cause atherosclerosis in the vessels within the brain impart significant risk for stroke and vascular types of dementia.
+Dementia and Brain Health: Recent medical studies point to poor oral health, and high levels of the bacteria in our gums with the increased risk to develop Alzheimer’s and other types of dementia28-30.
+Specifically, there is now evidence of P.g present in brain tissue and cerebrospinal fluid may be involved in the production of the abnormal proteins that are characteristic of Alzheimer’s disease31.
+Additionally, the direct effects of those oral bacteria to cause atherosclerosis in the vessels within the brain impart significant risk for stroke and vascular types of dementia.32

 Periodontal Bacteria Measured by the MyPerioPath® Test